vitorhcl/tldr/pages/linux/slurmd.md

 > Monitors all tasks running on the compute node, accepts tasks, launches tasks, and kills running tasks upon request.
 > More information: <https://slurm.schedmd.com/slurmd.html>.

-- Report node rebooted when daemon restarted (Used for testing purposes):
+- Report node rebooted when daemon restarted (used for testing purposes):

 `slurmd -b`